moby/moby/docs/sources/faq.md

 >         Postgres to IRC bouncers to Rails app servers to Hadoop to
 >         base images for various Linux distros.
 The
 >         [*registry*](../reference/api/registry_index_spec/#registryindexspec)
->         also includes an official “standard library” of useful
+>         also includes an official "standard library" of useful
 >         containers maintained by the Docker team.
 The registry itself
 >         is open-source, so anyone can deploy their own registry to
 >         store and transfer private containers, for internal server